-According to the 2011 Ibrahim Index of African Governance, Somalia is lowest scoring country overall in the four categories assessed: safety and rule of law; participation and human rights; sustainable economic development; and human development.
+The country had been without an effective government and international efforts aimed at building a stable Somali administration have been unsuccessful.There was great hope, therefore, when in September 2012, 275 members were sworn into Somalia’s first parliament in over 20 years.
+However, in spite of the new government’s best efforts, the country continues to face many challenges.
+According to the 2013 Ibrahim Index of African Governance, Somalia is the lowest scoring country in Africa in the four categories assessed: safety and rule of law; participation and human rights; sustainable economic development; and human development.

 Somalia – a precarious place to live

-At 0.7 per cent, the HIV prevalence rate in Somalia represents one of the country’s major health problems.
+At 0.5 per cent, the HIV prevalence rate in Somalia represents one of the country’s major health problems.
 However, over the last years a high number of children have also been affected by outbreaks of cholera, diarrhoea and hepatitis.
-At least some progress has been made with regards to the public health situation in the country: thanks to increased efforts to eradicate polio, no cases of the wild polio virus have been reported since 2007.

 The majority of Somalis never attend school.
 Only 37 per cent know how to read and write.
 Among women, the illiteracy rate is extremely high at 75 per cent.